cb1711/Image-Segmentation/README.md

 4.hist_seg.cpp-Parallel implementation of histogram thresholding method for image segmentation.

 5.imgcmp.cpp- A program to compare two images.
 The output is a completely black image if the images are similar else at each point of difference there will be white color.

+6.otsu.cpp- Serialized implementation of Otsu's method for image segmentation.